July 8th, 2004

 Double-Chocolate Cookies, Thick and Chewy Cookies

-To melt the chocolate in a microwave, heat at 50 percent power for 2 minutes, stir, then continue heating at 50 percent power for 1 more minute.
-If not completely melted, heat an additional 30 to 45 seconds at 50 percent power.
+To melt the chocolate in a microwave, heat it at 50 percent power for 2 minutes, stir it, then continue heating it at 50 percent power for 1 more minute.
+If it’s not completely melted, heat it for an another 30 to 45 seconds at 50 percent power.
 We recommend using a spring-loaded ice cream scoop to scoop the dough.
-Resist the urge to bake the cookies longer than indicated; they may appear underbaked at first but will firm up as they cool.
+Resist the urge to bake the cookies longer than indicated; they may appear underbaked at first, but they’ll firm up as they cool.

 Ingredients: